glideroggan/dream/readme.md

 - should there be a single insight/recommendation in the header of the account widget? that can sum the entire thing up?

-# account info
-- ✔️make account details show more information about the account
-- account info workflow, needs an empty/default state when no account is selected
-- ✔️rename function of the account, in account details

 # financial health widget
 - score should be nicer

-# new workflows
-- a signing workflow
-  - make it look like mobile bankid
-  - make use of it in the "take a loan" workflow
-- edit payment contacts
-  Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
-    - edit
-    - add
-    - remove
-  Once done, it goes away

 # workflow
 - maybe pinnable?